nathanaellloyd/finalproject--pingpong/README.md

 Create a tool which randomly creates pairings for a table tennis tournament bracket from a list of names collected from the user.

+## Further Goals

+- Enable the user to set the size of the tournament
+- Create a more visually interesting way to show the fixtures
+- The ability to record scores for each player, or mark which player won from each pairing, to create the next round of the   tournament playoffs
+- A continutation of rounds generated until the final
+- To show an error message if you press 'Create Teams' and you have the wrong amount of players added.
+It currently shows     the error message even after 1 player is added, when it's likely that the user knows they have to enter more

 ### Planning:

 ###### Programming